janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id-latest.md

 </rpc>
 ~~~

-The "entag" attribute values in the example above are meant to
+The entity-tag ("entag") attribute values in the example above are meant to
 represent hash values, computed over the configuration of each
 element and its descendants.